-Batik is both an art and a craft, which is becoming more popular and well known in the West as a wonderfully creative medium.
-The art of decorating cloth in this way, using wax and dye, has been practised for centuries.
-In Java, Indonesia, batik is part of an ancient tradition, and some of the finest batik cloth in the world is still made there.
-The word batik originates from the Javanese tik and means to dot.
+Batik is both an art and a craft, which is becoming ever more popular and well known among contemporary artists all over the world, as a wonderfully creative medium.
+The art of decorating cloth using wax and dye, has been practised for centuries in many parts of the world including China, Japan, India, South America and Europe.

 In Java, an island in Indonesia, batik is part of an ancient tradition, and some of the finest batik cloth in the world is still made there.
 The word batik originates from the Javanese word “tik” which means to dot.
 Batik is both a verb (to batik) and a noun (a batik – an object made by batiking!).
 Batik is usually made on a fabric surface (such as cotton, silk, linen, rayon or hemp), but batik techniques can also be used on paper, wood, leather and even a ceramic surface.

 Hand drawn batik.
 Cirebon, North Java

 To make a batik, selected areas of the design are blocked out by applying hot wax over them, a dye is applied on top and the parts covered in wax resist the dye and remain the original colour.
 A simple batik may be just one layer of wax and one dye, but this process of waxing and dyeing can be repeated many times if necessary to create more elaborate and colourful designs.
 After the final dyeing the wax is removed (usually in hot water) and the cloth is ready for wearing or displaying.

 Hetty van Boekhout